alfurka/alfurka.github.io/_posts/2018-11-18-grid-search.md

                                param_grid=ridge_params).fit(df[X], df[Y]).best_estimator_,}
 ```

-I search for `alpha` hyperparameter that performs best. `GridSearchCV`, by default, makes `K=3` cross validation.
-I did not change anything but `alpha` for simplicity.
+I search for `alpha` hyperparameter (which is represented as $ \lambda $ above) that performs best. `GridSearchCV`, by default, makes `K=3` cross validation.
+I do not change anything but `alpha` for simplicity.
 You should check more about [GridSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
 On the other hand, you should converge the hyperparameters by yourself.
 Result:

 ```python
 test(models2, df)